-Accuvote tabulators are configured to reject the ballot if the voter has overvoted in a race (marked more candidates than the "vote for not more than").
+The tabulators are configured to reject the ballot if the voter has overvoted in a race (marked more candidates than the "vote for not more than").
 If a ballot is rejected for an overvote, explain to the voter that she has voted for too many candidates in one race and that she can have that ballot replaced and vote a new ballot.
-If the voter does not want to take a new ballot, the official can place the overvoted ballot in the emergency bin of the ballot box or the top front tab of the ballot box can be unlocked, and the election official can press the YES button as the ballot is inserted in the tabulator to allow the ballot to be accepted.
-See your Vote Tabulator Guide binder for more details.
+If the voter does not want to take a new ballot and wishes to cast their ballot with votes that will not count, they can press the green "Cast" button below the screen on the tabulator and it will accept the ballot.
+While the overvoted contests on the ballot will not count, any other contests with valid voter markings will still be counted.
+Alternatively, if the voter does wish to correct their ballot, they may press the red "Return" button below the screen and it will release the ballot back to the voter.
+See your Vote Tabulator Guide for more details.

-In the Presidential Primary Election, voters are asked which ballot they would like to vote.
-The checklist officials give that parties ballot to the voter and marks the party of the ballot selected by the voter off from the checklist, by the voters name.
+In the Presidential Primary Election only, voters are asked which ballot they would like to vote.
+The checklist officials give that party's ballot to the voter and marks the party of the ballot selected by the voter on the entrance checklist, next to the voter's name.

-In the Statewide Primary Election in August only, each voter will be given a ballot for each major party-there are three major parties in 2018 (Democratic, Progressive, and Republican).
+In the Statewide Primary Election in August only, each voter will be given a ballot for each major party-there are three major parties in 2022 (Democratic, Progressive, and Republican).
 A voter may vote only ONE PARTY ballot.
 After voting on one of the three ballots, the voter hands the unvoted ballots to an election official for deposit in the box marked "unvoted ballots", and the voter then feeds the voted ballot into the tabulator or deposits it in the voted ballot box. §§2570 and 2571.

-In the General Election, after the voter votes the ballot(s), the voter is checked off the exit checklist, if any, and then feeds the ballot into the tabulator or deposits it into the ballot box before leaving the polling place. §§2570 and 2571.
+In the general election, after the voter votes the ballot(s), the voter is checked off the exit checklist, if any, and then feeds the ballot into the tabulator or deposits it into the ballot box before leaving the polling place. §§2570 and 2571.

 In all elections, only the voter may place a voted ballot(s) into the ballot box or feed the ballot(s) into the vote tabulator.
 No election official can take a voted ballot from a voter.
-No ballot should be taken from the polling place by a voter, election official, or other person except when JPs perform home delivery or two election officials take a ballot outside for curbside voting. \$2502(b).
+No ballot should be taken from the polling place by a voter, election official, or other person except when JPs perform home delivery, or two election officials take a ballot outside for curbside voting. §2502(b).